grantcarthew/start-prototype/docs/cli/start-config-agent.md

 1. Uses first model in `[agents.<name>.models]` table
 2. TOML preserves declaration order within tables
-3. If no models defined, agent must be used with `--model <full-name>`
+3. If no models defined, agent must be used with `--model <full-identifier>`

 **Example:**